celsiusnarhwal/fa-material/docs/index.md

 ### Using Kits

 Have a Font Awesome Kit[^2] with custom icons that you'd like to use in your project?
-Iconoclast has you covered.

-To use a Kit, you'll have to set up the following configuration options:
+Iconoclast has you covered — just add your kit name and Font Awesome API token to the plugin's configuration.

 <div class="annotate" markdown>

-`kit.name`

-: :octicons-milestone-24: The name of the Kit to use.
+???+ config "`kit.name`: The name of the Kit to use."

     === ":octicons-file-code-16: `mkdocs.yml`"